What is Lead?

 - A range of other health and behavioral effects.

-Lead is still present in paint and varnish in homes and child care centers built before 1978 and can be harmful.
-While it can hurt anyone, kids under age 6 are most vulnerable to lead poisoning, and the damage can last a lifetime.
+Lead is still present in paint and varnish in homes and child care centers built before 1978.
+Lead can hurt anyone, but kids under age six are most vulnerable.
+The damage from lead poisoning can last a lifetime.
+Learn more about how lead affects the mind and body by expanding the sections below.

 Lead poisoning in children can cause academic and behavioral problems.
 These children can exhibit impulsivity, aggression, and short attention span.